-Since ExecuComp (2000) does not contain information on whether the CEO is also a founder, we define founderCEO in a given year to be 0 if the firm was incorporated at least 64 years prior to the current year or if the current CEO joined the company at least 4 years after the date of the firm's incorporation.6 For the remaining firm-years we checked whether the current CEO was one of the firm's founders in a variety of sources consisting of proxy
+Since ExecuComp (2000) does not contain information on whether the CEO is also a founder, we define founderCEO in a given year to be 0 if the firm was incorporated at least 64 years prior to the current year or if the current CEO joined the company at least 4 years after the date of the firm's incorporation.7 For the remaining firm-years we checked whether the current CEO was one of the firm's founders in a variety of sources consisting of proxy statements, annual reports and the internet.8 We set founderCEO in a given year equal to 1 if any source explicitly named the current CEO as a founder or the main executive at the time the company began (including when it was spun-off).

-5In ExecuComp the data item containing the proportional ownership of the CEO is often missing if ownership is less than 5%.
+6In ExecuComp the data item containing the proportional ownership of the CEO is often missing if ownership is less than 5%.
 We therefore calculate it as the ratio of the number of shares owned by the CEO to total shares outstanding after adjusting the number of shares owned by the CEO for stock splits.
 While ExecuComp (2000) adjusts the total shares outstanding for stock splits it may not adjust CEO ownership (as can be seen in the case of CEO Bill Gates of Microsoft whose mean ownership according to ExecuComp (2000) is 5.5% during 1992-1999, but whose actual mean ownership is 23.6%), however it does include an adjustment factor (Access item: AJEX) that can be used to adjust ownership.
 After raising this issue with Standard and Poor's, they changed how ExecuComp reports CEO ownership so that it no longer needs to be adjusted for stock splits in the later versions of the data.
 However, all data pulled from earlier versions still need to be adjusted.

-6The longest period of time a CEO has been working for his firm in our sample is 59 years.
+7The longest period of time a CEO has been working for his firm in our sample is 59 years.
 We use 64 years as a cutoff to account for missing data on CEO firm tenure.
 Since most firms are founded several years prior to the date of incorporation this procedure ensures that we check more CEOs than are likely to be founders.